Tamim ibn al-Mu'izz

 Tamim ibn al-Mu'izz (تميم بن المعز; 6 July 1031 - 29 February 1108) was the fifth ruler of the Zirids in Ifriqiya (1062–1108).

 Tamim took over from his father al-Mu'izz ibn Badis (1016–1062) at a time when the Zirid realm found itself in a state of disintegration following the invasion of the Banu Hilal.
 Only the coastal towns were under control, and a reconquest of the hinterland from the Bedouin failed.
 Even on the coast the Zirids were not unchallenged - Tunis was lost to the Khurasanid dynasty (1063–1128).
 The capital, Mahdia, was attacked by the city-states of Genoa and Pisa in 1087 and forced to pay a high ransom - a sign of the growing dominance of Christian powers in the Mediterranean which also manifested itself in the Norman conquest of Sicily (1061–1093).

+Tamim did attempt to stymie the Norman conquest so as to regain prestige for the dynasty, as well as emulating the campaigns of his father in the 1030s.
+Thus he sent his two sons Ali and Ayyub to the island in 1062; for 7 years they attempted to defeat the Normans but were unable to dislodge them from their base at Troina, losing badly at the Battle of Cerami in 1063.
+However, Ayyub was able to establish himself in the Sicilian capital of Palermo thanks to the deaths of Ibn al-Thumna and Ibn al-Hawwas, gaining dominance over much of the western and central regions for the Island.
+In 1068 they suffered a humiliating loss near Palermo at the battle of Misilmeri, turning the Sicilian populace against them, who expelled the two sons of Tamim.
+With their expulsion the island’s defenses did not merely weaken; they dissolved.
+Muslim Sicily stood naked before its doom.
+The fall of Palermo in 1072 initiated an 18 year long, arduous Norman reduction of the remaining Muslim fortresses.
+The fall of Noto in 1091 marked the end of over 250 years of Muslim rule in Sicily.